Upper Security Risk Rock Climbing

 Hike as you would to Happy Hour Crag, but instead of veering left, keep heading straight up the hill.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Upper Security Risk:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Upper Security Risk:

 Featured Route For Upper Security Risk